ascend4/ascend4/A4SQP.md

 #### Phase 1 Coding Checklist

-Phase 1 should be implemented as a sequence of narrow, testable steps.
-The early steps should prove that A4SQP sees the same problem ASCEND sees before any SQP algorithm behaviour is introduced.
+The checklist below is retained as an implementation record.
+It describes the path taken from skeleton to current prototype rather than fresh work still to be done.
+The early steps were useful because they proved that A4SQP sees the same problem ASCEND sees before SQP algorithm behaviour is introduced.

 1. Build-system skeleton.